tcnksm-sample/docker-sinatra/README.md

 This is sample project for running a sinatra application on Docker.

-# Usage on OS X
+## Usage

-Use VM
+Use Vagrant.
+In `Vagrantfile`, just add port forwarding settings.

 ```
 vagrant up